superlistapp/super_native_extensions/super_drag_and_drop/README.md

     return DragItemWidget(
       dragItemProvider: (snapshot, session) async {
         final item = DragItem(
           // snapshot() will return image snapshot of the DragItemWidget.
-          // You can use any other drag image if your wish
+          // You can use any other drag image if your wish.
           image: await snapshot(),
           // This data is only accessible when dropping within same
-          // application (optional)
+          // application. (optional)
           localData: {'x': 3, 'y': 4},
         );
         // Add data for this item that other applications can read
-        // on drop (optional)
+        // on drop. (optional)
         item.add(Formats.plainText('Plain Text Data'));
         item.add(Formats.htmlText.lazy(() => '<b>HTML generated on demand</b>'));
         return item;